Back to FrameShot

 Your photos stay on your device.

 FrameShot is designed as a private, browser-based photo tool.
-The short version: your photos are processed locally, GPS data is ignored, and exports are generated on your device.
+The short version: your photos and metadata are processed locally, and exports are generated on your device.

 Local photo processing